Audio Describer

 I was then awarded a Developing Your Creative Practice grant to undertake the project Furthering Audio Description in Theatre in the South West, supported using public funding from Arts Council England.

-I have since worked in theatres and directly with production companies to increase their audio described offering to visually impaired audiences and advise on the accessibility of their work.
+I have since worked in theatres, museums and art galleries, conferences and directly with production companies to increase their audio described offering to visually impaired audiences and advise on the accessibility of their work.

-I have worked with Proteus Theatre, Sound UK, Raucous Theatre, Dragonbird Theatre, Bristol City Museum and Art Gallery, The Wardrobe Theatre and Tobacco Factory Theatres.
+I have worked with Proteus Theatre, Sound UK, Raucous Theatre, Dragonbird Theatre, Bristol City Museum and Art Gallery, The Wardrobe Theatre, Tobacco Factory Theatres, Arnolfini Art Centre, UWE and Bath University, amongst others.

 5/5